1600 Atttawandaron Road

 The Museum of Ontario Archaeology is located in London, Ontario, and was originally founded in 1933 by Amos and Wilfred Jury.
 It has been affiliated with the University of Western Ontario as a research facility and educational resource since 1927.
 The 500-year-old Neutral Iroquoian village was discovered in the 19th century, and the land was donated by Tom and Miggsie Lawson for the construction of a new museum and archaeological exploration.
 The museum’s current location beside the village was built in 1980, after it was discovered that the area was a 4,000-year-old campsite.
 Their directive is the research, education, archaeology, and collection of local Ontario history and Aboriginal pre-history.

 On a beautiful, sunny weekend in late September, the museum hosted ‘A Celebration of First Nations Arts, Wisdom and Culture’ organised by The Gathering of Good Minds and Native Harvest Festival.
 The festival was supported by such institutions as the Ontario Arts Council, The University of Western Ontario, and the National Aboriginal Achievement Foundation.
 The celebration was outside the museum in the recently unveiled Lawson Iroquoian Village, which is an on-going archaeological excavation and reconstruction of a pre-historic Neutral Iroquoian village, the only one of its kind in Canada.
 The village is divided from the museum by a reconstructed wooden palisade and efforts were made to make it as “real” as possible.
 The effect certainly gives the enclosure a sense of “authenticity” and adds to the character of the museum.
 Within the palisade were several interactive activities and performances.
-There was a reconstructed longhouse, tipi, canoe, snowshoes, and drums—all of which were hand-made and based on archaeological evidence.
-The site was attended by local Natives ready and happy to explain the significance of the items, how they were built, and tell fascinating tales from their past or the lives of their ancestors.
-The interactive activities were mostly intended for children and families, but were interesting enough to capture the attention of any age.
-They had crafts, archaeological excavations, and song and dance lessons.
-This was an excellent effort by the museum to get people involved in history.

 The museum displays its permanent exhibition in the main gallery, just off of the gift shop entrance.
 The exhibit was designed to reflect Ontario’s archaeological history, focusing largely on the Native peoples who have occupied the area for the past 5,000 years.
 According to the staff, the artefacts and displays are arranged chronologically from prehistoric times to the 20th century.
 There were many interesting artefacts, and a plethora of spearheads almost to excess, but the displays lacked labels and rarely had dates.
 It is a rather small room, and the displays were haphazard and dusty, making any arrangement difficult to follow.
 Granted, the main gallery is under renovation for some new permanent displays that will be placed near the entrance, but it is unfortunate that they did not take the time to dust off the displays and fix the broken shelving that had artefacts dangling from them in a most precarious manner.